 Why is Nutrition Important?

 Nutrition therapy is an important part of cancer treatment.
-Nutrition plays a significant role in the care and management of people who have been newly diagnosed with cancer, those currently undergoing treatment, and those who are in remission and trying to prevent recurrence.
+Nutrition plays a significant role in the care and management of people who have been newly diagnosed with cancer, those currently undergoing treatment, and those who are in remission and trying to prevent a recurrence.

 Choosing the right balance of foods can help patients maintain their strength and energy during treatment and improve their overall health after treatment.
-Eating healthy can help prevent nutrient deficiencies, preserve lean body mass, and minimize nutrition related side effects of cancer and its treatment.
+Eating healthy can help prevent nutrient deficiencies, preserve lean body mass, and minimize nutrition-related side effects of cancer and its treatment.

 Who meets with the dietitian?